 Falcons are great birds who are revered across many cultures and traditions as spiritual entities.
-In truth, the falcon represents different things across diverse cultures and traditions.
-However, in the midst of the different perceptions of falcon symbolism, there are certain aspects that transcend spiritual, cultural and social differences.
+However, in the midst of the different perceptions of falcon symbolism, there are certain aspects that transcend spiritual, cultural, and social differences.
 In this article, we would explore the symbolism of these birds of prey across different cultures and their spiritual implications.

 What Does a Falcon Symbolize?